dqops/dqo/docs/checks/column/uniqueness/distinct-count-change-7-days.md

 # distinct count change 7 days data quality checks

-A column-level check that ensures that the distinct count in a monitored column has changed by a fixed rate since the last readout from last week.
+This check monitors the count of distinct values and compares it to the measure seven days ago to overcome the weekly seasonability impact.
+ It raises a data quality issue when the change exceeds an accepted threshold.

 ___